northsurapee/IBM_data_science/ibm_ds_c4_python_for_ds.md

 "a,b".split(",")	# define delimiter to split
 ```

-*Aliasing*: If list B is an alias of A, when change A, B will change as well
+*Pass by reference*: If list B = A, when change A, B will change as well

 ```python
 A = [1, 2]